my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 #### tls.acceptUnknownCertificate

-Enable (`true`) or disable (`false`) accepting an unknown certificate from the Remote Manager server.
+Enable (`true`) or disable (`false`) accepting an unknown certificate from the Remote Manager server or the device web server.
 Should only be used for testing purposes, e.g., while using a self-signed certificate.
 Should not be used in production setups.

 #### tls.ciphers

 This setting is used to specify a list of acceptable OpenSSL ciphers.
 Only used if `WebTunnelAgent` has been built with OpenSSL.

+#### tls.verification

+This optional setting specifies the certificate validation mode for the connection to the Remote Manager server.
+Use one of the following values.

+  * `none`: The server certificate is not validated.
+  * `relaxed`: The server certificate is validated if one is presented by the server.
+    This is the default.
+  * `strict`: The server certificate is validated and it is an error if the server does not present a certificate.

 #### tls.extendedCertificateVerification